 Ratings provider StellaService reported that 1 in 10 ecommerce packages arrived damaged.
-And it turns out, some of the biggest and oldest carriers are the ones who have a high damage rate.
+And it turns out some of the biggest and oldest carriers are the ones that have a high damage rate.
 UPS delivered the highest percentage of damaged packages at 11 percent, followed by USPS at 10 percent, and FedEx with a seven percent.

 As a retailer, you may not be able to see what goes on once a package leaves your warehouse, but you can do your part to ensure that your package remains intact, no matter how the carrier handles it.

 Here are two rules to follow when packing your shipments:

 Know Your Product Well

 It is pretty evident that a coffee mug is more likely to be damaged than a t-shirt.
 Apparel will need to be protected against liquids and dirt, while electronics need more durable packaging that will cushion the product and protect against scratches.
 Fragile items can often bump against each other (ever received cracked wine glasses?) or against the package itself, so make sure that there is lots of padding between the products and the outer box to prevent items from shifting a lot during transit.